 HONR 111 Perspectives and Understanding – Professor David Craig

 3 cr.
 Explores classic and contemporary works of literature, art, and philosophy with an emphasis on cultural and historical contexts in order to develop critical and multi-disciplinary analytical skills.
-For fall 2013, the course will focus on two themes: initiation (i.e. the process by which individuals find out who they are and what their world is) and love.
-This course will serve as an introduction to Honors and is required for University Honors Program students.
+For spring 2015, the course will explore such interrelated issues as: 1) learning how to live in this world, 2) the frequent conflict between individual longings and societal values, and 3) the search for meaning and value in personal life.

 3 cr.
 Examines the basic research methods of History.
 Includes basic research writing and information gathering skills appropriate to History.
 Students will be instructed in the use of the Turbian/Chicago Manual of Style system of documentation.
 The course also prepares students to delve more deeply into the discipline of History by equipping them with the tools they need to succeed in more advanced study through upper division courses in the History program.

 FILM 324 Writing for Stage and Screen – Professors Tami Haaland and Virginia Spragg